Straws, Straws, But Which One?

 Reusable straws need to be washed with a brush by hand - even if they're dishwasher safe.

-Remember when your straw was too long for your super cute mason jar mimosa glass and it kept wanting to topple out?
+Remember when your straw was too long for your super cute mason jar mimosa glass, and it kept wanting to topple out?
 Problem solved.
-Silicone straws are great because you can cut them down to size quite easily if need be.
+Reusable silicone straws are great because you can cut them down to size quite easily if need be.

 You can bend them too, which always makes for great fun for kids of all ages.
 The littlest of our sippers will also appreciate their soft feel in the mouth.
 Not poky!
-While we always recommend hand washing with a little brush all of your reusable straws, but just in case you wanted to sterile them, it’s convenient that they’re also dishwasher safe.
+While we always recommend hand washing with a little brush all of your reusable straws, but just in case you wanted to sterile them, it’s convenient that your reusable, eco-friendly silicone straws are also dishwasher safe.